theopn/dotfiles/README.md

 #### Polybar

-Two configurations, they are both semi-transparent utilizing very similar modules, but one is more simplified with just one bar and the other has the top and bottom bars.
+Two configurations.
+Both are semi-transparent utilizing a very similar set of modules, but one is more simplified with just one bar and the other has top and bottom bars.

 #### Sway